Skip to main content

 ÖNORM

-While the CEN/TC 335 suite of standards are intended to be the universal standards for solid biofuels across Europe, prior to these many countries developed their own standards.
+While the CEN/TC 335 standards are intended to be the universal standards for solid biofuels across Europe, prior to these many countries developed their own standards.
 The Austrian Standards Institute is ÖNORM.
 While ÖNORM is now adopting its own implementations of the CEN/TC 335 standards, many Austrian boilers have been installed in the UK and specify fuel according to ÖNORM M7 133 for wood chips (Woodchips for energy generation: quality and testing requirements) and ÖNORM M7 135 for pellets.
 Sizes such as G30 are ÖNORM sizes and still regularly encountered.

 DIN